lawrencecandilas/doom-wads/001 Serenity Castle/README.md

 This WAD initially was developed on an old PC (AMD Athlon dual-core with 6GB of RAM), using GZDoom 1.8.1, Brutal Doom v19, and Doom Builder 2, with SLADE to assemble assets.
 The WAD ran slowly on this system, and got unplayable in parts.

 Later development was done with DBX2019.1 on a newer system - my current HP laptop (from Wal-Mart) with a quad-core Intel CPU, 8GB of RAM and Intel integrated graphics.
-The WAD runs decently on this system.
-Any system manufactured in the last 10 years or so should run this fine.
+The WAD runs decently on this system but does drop to 20fps in places.
+Really though any system manufactured in the last 10 years or so should run this fine.

 It does seem some combination of DBX2019.1, Brutal Doom v21 and GZDoom 1.8.1 causes an error about unrecognized NOAUTOMAP tags at startup.
 This does not happen with Brutal Doom v21 and GZDoom 4.5.0, so please use GZDoom 4.5.0 or higher.

 ### Brutal Doom v21 Recommended

 Serenity Castle was designed with Brutal Doom in mind--the lighting definitely enhances the experience throughout the dark Serenity Castle, but it is playable without it.
-Some rendering issues in Software Rendering mode were found and fixed.

 ### Freelook Recommended, Jumping/Crouching Optioal